 Behind each of these factors are procedures, instruments and processes that are geared to specific needs.
 The Quality House model is GIZ’s internal frame of reference for our understanding of quality.
 It gives an overall picture of these individual elements.

 Decentralised quality management

 Our quality management and the underlying procedures and requirements are implemented on a decentralised basis, and responsibility for them lies with the relevant organisational units.
-The main actors are the officers responsible for managing and implementing our commissions, along with their specialist staff and managers.
+The main actors responsible for the quality of service delivery in our projects are the officers in charge of managing and implementing our commissions, along with their specialist staff and managers.
 They have a particular duty to ensure the quality of our work.
 Quality management is a leadership task.
 Nonetheless, all staff obviously contribute to it through their day-to-day work.
-After all, quality assurance is a continuous process that never ends.
+After all, quality assurance is an ongoing process that never ends.

 - plausibility of the use of instruments, and

 Quality control by BMZ is important, as it allows auditors from outside the company to evaluate our projects from a different vantage point.
 The ninth external quality control audit took place in 2021, focusing on the audit criteria of value for money and the objectives system.
 GIZ and BMZ analyse the results and discuss any necessary further steps.
 This ensures a shared understanding of our cooperation arrangements and helps us to continually improve the quality of our work.